samuelmurphy/findnames/README.md

 This may really need a human in the loop for final id of the "real" name but how close can we get?

+How to read sentences (as opposed to lines) from the word processing files, ungly use the msword api... lol... i got a million of them count periods
+      tables and bad phrases break the period logic